 Reg: Age per se doesn’t affect my decision about bike tours.
 But as I got near to 80 I realized that I didn’t have the speed and endurance that I used to.
-So now I look for easy to moderate tours rather than the advanced ones that I used to do.
-For this year, I’m signed up for Death Valley.
-I would have loved to sign up for the Selkirk Loop but decided that it would be beyond where I am now.
-But that doesn’t matter as I expect to enjoy Death Valley – a WomanTours trip is more than just the riding.
-The social aspect is very important and that is a major part of the trip.
-I remember on one WomanTours trip we were all together eating dinner at a restaurant – and we were having such a good time that the server asked if we were on a high school reunion – she was astonished to hear that we had just met the previous day.
+So now I look for easy to moderate bike tours rather than the advanced ones that I used to do.
+For this year, I’m signed up for the Death Valley Bike Tour.
+I would have loved to sign up for the Selkirk Loop Bike Tour but decided that it would be beyond where I am now.
+But that doesn’t matter as I expect to enjoy Death Valley – a WomanTours bike trip is more than just the riding.
+The social aspect is very important and that is a major part of the bike trip.
+I remember on one WomanTours bike trip we were all together eating dinner at a restaurant – and we were having such a good time that the server asked if we were on a high school reunion – she was astonished to hear that we had just met the previous day.

 How does biking make you feel about your age?